All published articles of this journal are available on ScienceDirect.

 2.4.5.
 Korean Schema Mode Inventory (SMI)

-The shortened Korean version of the Schema Mode Inventory (SMI), a six-point Likert-type scale developed by Young et al. [42], translated into Korean, and validated by Song and Lee [43], was used to measure the child mode (vulnerable, angry, impulsive) and dysfunctional critic mode (punitive critic and demanding critic): (SMI) 61 items, including 15 items from the child mode (5 items from the vulnerable child mode, 5 items from the angry child mode, and 5 items from the impulsive child mode), 10 items from the dysfunctional critic mode (5 items from the punitive critic mode and 5 items from the demanding critic mode), 5 items from the dysfunctional avoidant coping mode (5 items from the detached protector mode), and 5 items from the detached self-soother mode of the 186-item SMI-1-2-Plus translated into Korean and validated by Lee and Song [44].
+The shortened Korean version of the Schema Mode Inventory (SMI), a six-point Likert-type scale developed by Young et al. [42], translated into Korean, validated, and shortened By Song and Lee [43], was used to measure the child mode (vulnerable, angry, impulsive) and dysfunctional critic mode (punitive critic and demanding critic): (SMI) 61 items, including 15 items from the child mode (5 items from the vulnerable child mode, 5 items from the angry child mode, and 5 items from the impulsive child mode), 10 items from the dysfunctional critic mode (5 items from the punitive critic mode and 5 items from the demanding critic mode), 5 items from the dysfunctional avoidant coping mode (5 items from the detached protector mode), and 5 items from the detached self-soother mode of the 186-item SMI-1-2-Plus translated into Korean and validated by Lee and Song [44].
 The internal consistency for SMI subscales in this study was as follows: vulnerable child, pretest.86, posttest.85; angry child, pretest.78, posttest.69; impulsive child, pretest.83, posttest.90; punitive critic, pretest.84, posttest.90; demanding critic, pretest.83, posttest.84; detached protector, pretest.78, posttest.85; detached self-soother, pretest.84, posttest.84.

 2.5.
 Statistical Analyses